 Some find it helpful to attach a rubber band in a slip knot formation around one nipple on the end of the unit to allow a stream of dripping water to draw the chickens’ attention to it.
 Very quickly they learn that cool water is dispensed from the nipples and the rubber band can be removed.

-If The Chicken Fountain must be introduced to chickens in In warm weather, it should be used in addition to traditional waterers until the flock gets the hang of them and temperatures are moderate.
+If The Chicken Fountain must be introduced to chickens in warm weather, it should be used in addition to traditional waterers until the flock gets the hang of them.

 WINTERIZING THE CHICKEN FOUNTAIN

 If you use a poultry nipple watering system, you’re probably accustomed to packing it up for the winter due to frozen water and frozen pins, but The Chicken Fountain can be used all winter long with no worries about frozen water or frozen pins.
 Temperatures have gotten down to -25°F without ever freezing.
 Here’s how we winterize our Chicken Fountain in Connecticut.

 2. Remove the stainless steel pins out of the orange nipple housings and replace them with copper pins.